Antoine-Éléonor-Léon Leclerc de Juigné: Archbishop of Paris

-The death of the Archbishop of Paris left this seat vacant.
+The death of Christophe de Beaumont, Archbishop of Paris left this seat vacant.
 The Bishop of Autun, who was then in possession of the "profit sheet," wished to nominate the Archbishop of Toulouse, Lomenie de Brienne, but Louis XVI objected, "The Archbishop of Paris should at least believe in God", and on 22 December 1781 appointed Leclerc de Juigné, despite the objections of other competitors.
 Holding true to his belief in modesty, the Bishop yielded only to the encouragement and repeated orders of the King, who saw in his choice the interest of religion.

 De Juigne carried in his new diocese the same spirit, the same principles according to which he had governed that of Châlons, "the same prudence, the same moderation, the same gentleness, the same attention to maintain the peace, to try to maintain it between the priesthood and the magistracy; even zeal for ecclesiastical discipline and sound doctrine; even munificence towards the poor, his immense income was employed in alms, in good works, in pious institutions."

 He spent most of the income of his new diocese on charity.
 Considerable as this income was, it could not meet the needs of the harsh winter of 1788–89.
 The prelate made up for this by selling his dishes, by committing his patrimony, and by taking large loans, for the guarantee of which the Marquis de Juigné, his elder brother, was forced to pay the sum of a hundred-thousand crowns.

 His zeal for all that tended to the progress of the ecclesiastical sciences had made him conceive a plan for a school to train priests.
 This plan had begun execution at Calvaire, under the direction of the Bishop of Senez, Jean Baptiste de Beauvais.
 The Revolution of 1789 prevented its completion.

 In the Parlement of Paris he voted, on 9 January 1788, for the edict which restored to Protestants their civil status.

 French Revolution

 On 30 April 1789, the clergy of Paris elected him deputy to the Estates General.
 His two brothers were also called there.

 The Archbishop of Paris sat, "in these stormy assemblies, with the minority faithful to God and to the King."
-He opposed the meeting of the three orders, and on June 19 proposed:
+He opposed the meeting of the three orders, and on 19 June proposed: